jackangel/ArchitecturalSeeds/README.md

     *   Add the necessary modules (e.g., `nn.GRU`, vector quantizer) to your model's `__init__` method.
     *   Integrate the module into the `forward` pass at the appropriate location.
 4.  **Adapt the Training Loop:** If the technique requires an auxiliary loss (like the Confidence Circuit), modify your training step to calculate and combine the losses.

+## These are just a few examples.
+I encourage you to find and cultivate your own seeds!
+Good luck!